markr1961/NodeMCU-example/readme.md

 # NodeMCU-example
-a playground to ESP8266 experiments using NodeMCU board.
+a playground for ESP8266 experiments using NodeMCU board.

 no guarantees, caveat emptor